18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-roadmap/index.md

 ![software-architecture-stack][software-architecture-stack]

-In the entire year 2021, I started learning about machine learning system design.
+In the beginning of 2021, I started learning about machine learning system design.
 I just learned it myself by taking online courses, reading tutorial articles, searching for best practices, and building my own machine learning systems.
 I was very lucky in the sense that I could also apply what I learned to what I was doing at my company.
 Moreover, I volunteered for a community project as an MLOps engineer.
 This was really the moment when my experience was boosted like a rocket.

 That is a short description of my career so far.
 I'm still considered a young engineer, so please don't expect a few pages of experience here.
 The thing I want to emphasize about my journey from a student to a Senior in the machine learning system design area is that machine learning knowledge is crucial, and software architecture is crucial to shaping my mindset into a systematic structure.